openspending/community.openspending.org/resources/osi/conclusions.md

 ## More community mapping projects!

 Mapping research such as this is incredibly important to help find gaps and make connections.
-We have highlighted in this report a couple of other areas which could perhaps benefit from a similar research project, for example: [Open Modelling]
+We have highlighted in this report a couple of other areas which could perhaps benefit from a similar research project.

 ## Teach people